AlwynBarry/cs-integration/README.txt

 Integration for ChurchSuite (AKA CS Integration) allows you to display certain data from ChurchSuite on your Wordpress website without resorting to embedding iframes.
 This plugin provides shortcodes that are easy to drop into any page or post.
-Each shortcode will, behind the scenes, requests data from your ChurchSuite feed, and will displays the data returned in a similar way to the usual ChurchSuite iframes, but natively to your website.
+Each shortcode will, behind the scenes, request data from your ChurchSuite feed, and will display the data returned in a similar way to the usual ChurchSuite iframes, but natively to your website.
 Many aspects of the display can be modified in your theme to make the display match your website theme.
 The shortcodes allow you to use a range of query parameters so that you